 Stop in Trani, where a special lunch with local specialties awaits you at a seaside restaurant.
 Continue to the picturesque town of Alberobello, where you will stay for the next two nights.

-A whole day at leisure to explore the town, famous for its unique trulli, whitewashed dry stone circular houses with pinnacled, conical roofs.
-You may wish to join our optional excursion to Ostuni to make the most of your stay, and later, maybe an optional dinner at a traditional Apulian agriturismo.
+In the morning, enjoy an orientation of the town, famous for its unique trulli—whitewashed, stone, circular houses with pinnacled, conical roofs.
+Balance of the day at leisure.
+You may wish to join an optional dinner at a traditional Apulian agriturismo.

 Day 8 Alberobello–Matera–Reggio Calabria

 In Matera, a guided walking tour features a visit to one of the picturesque SASSI HOUSES.
 Afterwards, enjoy a spectacular drive south along the Gulf of Taranto before heading inland to Reggio Calabria with a Local Guide.
 Visit the MUSEUM that houses the world-famous bronze warrior sculptures, Bronzi di Riace.